Grangemockler GAA: History

 The club was founded in 1885, one year after the founding of the GAA.
-The club won its first ever Tipperary senior football championship title in 1890 and had to wait thirteen years before winning again in 1903 when the team won the title five years in a row in 1903, 1904, 1905, 1906 and 1907.
+The club won its first ever Tipperary senior football championship title in 1890 and had to wait thirteen years before winning again in 1903 when the team won the title five consecutive seasons (1903 to 19070.
 The team was beaten the following year and the title was won by Cloneen but returned again in 1909 to take the title once more beating Clonmel Emmets in the final.
 It was another twenty two years before the team would win the title again in 1931.

 The Tipperary county footballers that were attacked at Croke Park on Bloody Sunday of 1920 wore the Grangemockler colours.
 At that time the county wore the colours of its county champions, not having an official jersey.
 The then county champions Fethard wore blue and white but Grangemockler's white and green was worn instead.
 The county footballers wore a white and green commemorative jersey for the 2020 Munster Senior Football Championship final - a replica of the jersey colours worn in 1920.

 Facilities

-The club has played a vital part in the community with the provision of two full sized playing fields, one in Grangemockler and one in Ballyneale, a flood light training field and a sports hall, which was opened on 17 March 2009, with a kitchen, hall, and two dressing rooms.
+The club has two full sized playing fields, one in Grangemockler and one in Ballyneale, a flood light training field and a sports hall.
+Opened on 17 March 2009, the sports hall has a kitchen, hall and two dressing rooms.